 Table 5 presents the non-dominant ranking of the methods, in terms of both accuracy and stability.
 The best ranked method overall is FCR-MI, with FCR-NaïveBC, FS-MI and FS-NaïveBC occupying the second rank position.
 While the FS-MI and FS-NaïveBC produced the best performance for stability and accuracy respectively, FCR-MI and FCR-NaïveBC achieved a better compromise between these two measures.
 The Rank-NaïveBC, Rank-MI and BE-MI methods are ranked lowest due to the known limitations of these methods.
+The Friedman and Nemenyi tests did not reveal any significant differences between the method rankings over the data sets.
+Further data sets and or bootstraps would need to be included in the evaluation to show significance.

 If the clustering step were omitted, FCR-MI and FCR-NaïveBC would simplify to Rank-MI and Rank-NaïveBC respectively.
 FCR-MI and FCR-NaïveBC show a substantial improvement in performance compared to Rank-MI and Rank-NaïveBC which lends support to the effectiveness of the clustering step.
 Considering the combination of the MI and naïve Bayes criteria with each method in isolation, there is a general trend for MI to produce better stability and naïve Bayes to produce better accuracy.
 While FCR works well with either criterion, the results favour the use of MI as it is faster and produces a better non-dominant ranking than naïve Bayes.
 On the whole the evaluation study shows the FCR method to be effective at selecting accurate and stable features from high dimensional remote sensing data containing redundancy.